ExoticDG/.prtgn/README.md

 - [ ] Fedora / Rocky / RHL Support
 - [ ] ARM support
 - [ ] More than text in the files.
 I.E. Makeing it able to do more stuff.
 Maybe images or a wrapper for Rust or something.
+- [ ] Automaticaly adding .prtgn to a filename in the init command

 ## For Thoust dev's